-Cooking dinner is a cinch with the best meal kit delivery services let you eat a variety of different cuisines, even if many restaurants are still closed your area.
-All it takes is a few clicks on an app or website and you can order meal kits that bring you chef-prepared recipes with fresh, high quality ingredients.
+Cooking dinner is a cinch with the best meal kit delivery services.
+With a few clicks on an app or website, you can order meal kits that bring you chef-prepared recipes with fresh, high quality ingredients.
 Just follow the instructions to whip up delicious meals from a variety of cuisines in less than an hour.

-And if you’re an adventurous eater who enjoys bold flavors, many of the best meal kit delivery services feature recipes from cuisines far and wide — whether it’s a Mexican tacos, Chinese stir fry, Italian pasta, Indian curry or more homegrown fare like burgers and fries.
+If you’re an adventurous eater who enjoys bold flavors, many of the best meal kit delivery services feature recipes from cuisines far and wide — whether it’s a Mexican tacos, Chinese stir fry, Italian pasta, Indian curry or more homegrown fare like burgers and fries.
 You can also choose meals that are good for kids and families.

 Keep reading for our list of the best meal kit delivery services.